cinnData/PythonBootcamp/Projects/[PY-P] Project - Barcelona restaurants in TripAdvisor.md

 ## You are a Business Owner:

-🏁 Objective: understand the impact of online visibility features like photo count and availability of online reservation or delivery services on the customer ratings of Madrid restaurants.
+🏁 Objective: understand the impact of online visibility features like photo count and availability of online reservation or delivery services on the customer ratings of Barcelona restaurants.

 💡 Analysis: investigate the association between customer ratings and features such as the number of photos, Thefork, etc.